Migration data in Europe

 - Both globally and in Europe, most migration is intra-continental.

-- Thousands of migrants in the European region return annually to their countries of origin, whether from enforced or voluntary returns.
+- Thousands of migrants found to be illegally present in the EU return annually to their countries of origin, whether from enforced or voluntary returns; many more return voluntarily when their circumstances change (e.g. end of studies, family reasons, employment).

 - The competition for talent has become global.
 In this context, Europe is working on a number of initiatives to attract more highly skilled migrants.